A Capital Campaign for Hebrew College

 Three years ago, Hebrew College made the decision to sell the College’s current campus in order to eliminate debt, reduce operating costs, rededicate resources to people and programs, and seek new opportunities for strategic partnership and collaboration.

 We are thrilled to have identified an exciting site for our new home.
-In August 2022, we will relocate to Washington Street in Newton, where we will join with Temple Reyim, Mayyim Hayyim, and other partner organizations to create an interdisciplinary hub of Jewish learning, spirituality, and innovation.
-Read the Campaign Case Statement [PDF].
+In December 2022, we will relocate to Washington Street in Newton, where we will join Temple Reyim, Mayyim Hayyim, JArts, and other partner organizations to create an interdisciplinary hub of Jewish learning, spirituality, and innovation.

 Building.
 Dreaming.
 Growing.
 Together.